aerix-nl/nota/README.md

 Usage
 =====
-From the working directory of Nota, run the following line:
+To get a feel of Nota, run  the following line:
 ```
-node javascript/render-invoice.js aerix
+node javascript/render-invoice.js --template aerix
 ```
-When finished rendering the example Aerix tempalte, Nota will place a file in the Nota root directory, generated from `templates/aerix-example/template.html` and `templates/aerix-example/test-model.json`.
-The filename also demonstrates how you can do programmatic filenaming by exposing the `filesystemName` function in the template view class, which Nota-server will poll to see if it yields a usable filename.
+When finished Nota has rendered the example Aerix template (open `templates/aerix-example/template.html` in your browser), with some test JSON as input (`templates/aerix-example/test-model.json` to be more specific) to a PDf file in the Nota root directory.
+Notice that the filename also demonstrates how you can do programmatic filenaming by exposing the `filesystemName` function in the template view class, which Nota-server will poll to see if it yields a usable filename.